 Mattel is incorporated with headquarters in Los Angeles.

-Magic 8 ball is released, inspired by the inventor’s mother, a clairvoyant.
+Magic 8 Ball is released, inspired by the inventor’s mother who was a clairvoyant.
 An average of 1 million are sold annually.

 Mattel begins television advertising through the Mickey Mouse Club, revolutionizing the way toys are marketed.

 The classic Snap-Lock Beads, Corn Popper, and Xylophone are introduced.
 The iconic toys still thrive in the Fisher-Price line today.